Herschel Walker doubles down on denial he paid for ex-girlfriend’s abortion

 But Mr Walker vehemently denied the allegations.

-“That was a lie and I’m not backing down,” he said, mentioning how he had difficulty with mental health and wrote about it in a book.
+“That was a lie and I’m not backing down,” he said during the debate, mentioning how he had difficulty with mental health and wrote about it in a book.

+“I’ve been very transparent, not like the Senator,” he said.
+“Georgia is a state that respects life and I’ll be a Senator that protects life.”

+Polling has shown that Mr Walker has fallen behind Mr Warnock after the news reports.
+A recent The Atlanta Journal-Constitution/Georgia News Collaborative survey showed Mr Warnock had a narrow three-point lead at 46 per cent against Mr Walker, a former University of Georgia running back and Heisman Trophy winner, at 43 per cent.

 Mr Walker has previously said he opposes abortion bans including in cases of rape, incest or when the life of the mother is endangered.